zehantan6970/Reimagining_3DVG/README.md

 ## Inference

-You can use the example scripts demo.py in the demo directory to perform RGB images, depth images, and text descriptions.
+You can use the example scripts demo.py to perform RGB images, depth images, and text descriptions.

 ## Comparison Experiment